Siba-Ka-Playground/Elevate-Labs_Task1/README.md

 The target is online and responded to a ping. <br>
 Latency is 0.0000040 seconds (4 microseconds) — extremely fast. <br>
 Nmap scanned the default 1000 most common TCP ports, but didn’t find any open ones.

+All the Screenshots, .xml File and .html File are attached in the Repository.